dsccommunity/dsccommunity.org/content/guidelines/contributing.md

    you can choose to install it for all and future repositories or just specific ones.
-1. Once back in Azure Pipelines choose *Existing Azure Pipelines YAML file* and then to choose an azure-pipelines.yml by browsing the branch you recently pushed above.
-Then on the box that says *Run*, instead just choose *Save* in the drop-down list.
+1. Once back in Azure Pipelines choose *Existing Azure Pipelines YAML file* and then select `azure-pipelines.yml` by browsing the branch you recently pushed above.
+1. On the box that says *Run*, instead just choose *Save* in the drop-down list.
 1. Overrides the continuous integration trigger by clicking on 'Edit' where you see the YAML file.
-Then click on the three dots to get the sub-menu and to get the menu item 'Triggers'.
+1. Click on the three dots to get the sub-menu and to show the menu item 'Triggers'.
    1. Once in Triggers pane, under *Continuous Integration* click the checkbox *Override the YAML continuous integration trigger from here*, and then change the *Branch specification* to `*` (asterisk).
    1. Under *Save & queue* in the drop-down menu choose *Save*.
+1. Go back to the new pipeline and on the pane *Runs* click *Run pipeline*.
+   1. For the *Branch/tag* choose the branch you just pushed, and leave *Commit* blank (to run the last the commit).
+   1. Click on *Run*.

-Next time you push a commit to a branch in your fork the Azure Pipeline will trigger on that and start a run.
+Next time you push a commit to a branch in your fork, the Azure Pipeline will trigger on that and start a run.

->**NOTE:** Even if we choose a specific YAML file that will not be used,
+>**NOTE:** Even if we chose the `azure-pipelines.yml` file from the working
+>branch in the previous steps that specific `azure-pipelines.yml` file
->instead the YAML file from the branch being pushed will be used, so any
+>will not always be used, instead the `azure-pipelines.yml` file from the
+>branch (or the commit) being run in the pipeline will be used.
+So if you
->changes to the file `azure-pipelines.yml` will be reflected.
+>make changes to the file `azure-pipelines.yml` those changes will be
+>reflected when you run the pipeline.

 ### Resolve merge conflicts

-If another pull request is merged while yours is in review, you will need to ad those new changes into your working branch before your pull request is allowed to merge.
+If another pull request is merged while yours is in review, you will need to add those new changes into your working branch before your pull request is allowed to merge.
 To do this we will 'rebase' the branch.
 This means that the changes you made in your working branch for your pull request will be 'replayed' on top of the changes that were recently merged into `master`, as